mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-rhino-mac.md

   ```
   ~/Library/Application/Support/McNeel/Rhinoceros/Scripts/samples
   ```
-  (the begining tilde (~) character is normally in the far upper left of the keyboard).
+  (the beginning tilde (~) character is normally in the far upper left of the keyboard).
   3. Experiment by running HelloPython.py

 ## Editing a Python Script